-Following the adoption of TIFRS, the FSC on 6 April 2012 issued Order No. Jin-Guan-Cheng-Fa-Zi-1010012865, which sets out the following provisions for compliance:
+The FSC on 31 March 2021 issued Order No. Jin-Guan-Cheng-Fa- Zi 1090150022, which sets out the following provisions for compliance:

-On a public Company's first-time adoption of the TIFRS, for any unrealized revaluation gains and cumulative translation adjustments (gains) recorded to shareholders' equity that the Company elects to transfer to retained earnings by application of the exemption under IFRS 1, the Company shall set aside an equal amount of special reserve.
-Following a Company's adoption of the TIFRS for the preparation of its financial reports, when distributing distributable earnings, it shall set aside to special reserve, from the profit/loss of the current period and the undistributed earnings from the previous period, an amount equal to "other net deductions from shareholders' equity for the current fiscal year, provided that if the Company has already set aside special reserve according to the requirements in the preceding point, it shall set aside supplemental special reserve based on the difference between the amount already set aside and other net deductions from shareholders' equity.
-For any subsequent reversal of other net deductions from shareholders' equity, the amount reversed may be distributed.
+On a public company's first-time adoption of the IFRS, for any unrealized revaluation gains and cumulative translation adjustments (gains) recorded to shareholders' equity that the company elects to transfer to retained earnings by application of the exemption under IFRS 1, the company shall set aside special reserve.
+For any subsequent use, disposal or reclassification of related assets, the Company can reverse the special reserve by the proportion of the special reserve first appropriated and distribute it.
 The Company's special reserve resulted from first-time adoption of IFRS on 1 January 2012 (adoption date) was \$0.

-Details of the 2020 and 2019 earnings distribution and dividends per share as approved and resolved by the Board of Directors' meeting and shareholders' meeting on 16 March 2021 and 11 June 2020, respectively, are as follows:
+Details of the 2021 and 2020 earnings distribution and dividends per share as being approved and resolved by the Board of Directors' meeting and shareholders' meeting on 15 March 2022 and 20 June 2021, respectively, are as follows:

-Appro priation Divid end
+Appro priation Divid lend

-of ea of earnings earnings per share (NTD (NTD)
+of earnings per share (NTD)

-2020 2019 2020 2019
+2021 2020 2021 2020

-Legal reserve \$53,692 \$ -
+Legal reserve \$ - \$53,692

-Recognition (reversal) of special 5,624 (14,519)
+Recognition (reversal) of special

-reserve
+reserve (4,419) 5,624

-Common stock cash dividend 92,237 - \$0.5 \$ -
+Common stock cash dividend - 92,237 \$ - \$0.5

-Please refer to Note 6 (15) for further details on employees' compensation and remuneration to directors and supervisors.
+Please refer to Note 6 (16) for further details on employees' compensation and remuneration to directors.

-(12) Operating revenue
+(13) Operating revenue

 The Company's revenue mainly come from selling products the Company manufactured.
-Analysis of revenue from contracts with customers during the years ended 31 December 2020 and 2019 are as follows:
+Analysis of revenue from contracts with customers during the years ended 31 December 2021 and 2020 are as follows: